 Available: Currently In Stock

 Let’s start by talking about just how modular the Dock+ is: It comes in several different parts which you piece together to form the full, block-like dock, including insets for securing the cables that you run through the bottom of the dock to charge your iPhone.
+Also you may want to check out these 10 iPhone 5s features that can’t be beat by any other handset.

 Naturally this takes a little work to set up, which is off-putting in the beginning: We as consumers are used to buying a dock, plugging it in, and being finished.
 It’s a very different setup from the simple docks you can buy from Apple, for example – but after the initial learning period, the advantages of this setup become clearer.